Staff profile

 Research

+Primate evolutionary ecology: Since 1996, I have integrated methods including behaviour, morphology, demography, genetics, endocrinology, semiochemistry and dental histology to address questions relating to reproductive strategies, life history, sexual selection and signalling in primates.
 Most of this work has focused on a semifree-ranging colony of mandrills, housed at the Centre International de Recherches Médicales, Franceville (CIRMF), Gabon.
 For more about our long-term studies of mandrills, please see this review, and this summary.
 I have also conducted primate fieldwork in Cameroon, Republic of Congo and Sabah, Malaysia, including personal experience of conservation issues and primate reintroductions.

-I co-moderate a private room on WildHub on 'Primate Capture, Release and Alternatives'.
-The room is a project of the International Primatological Society Committee to Make the Capture and Release of Wild Primates Safer and Find Alternatives.
+I also co-moderate a private room on WildHub on 'Primate Capture, Release and Alternatives'.
+The room is a project of the International Primatological Society's Committee to Make the Capture and Release of Wild Primates Safer and Find Alternatives.
 It's a place to share best practices for capture, ideas about alternatives to capture, seek help with planning captures, and discuss challenges encountered when capturing and releasing wild primates.
 If you're interested in joining, please email me.

 You can find details of my publications below and on Researchgate.

-Information for Prospective Students and Postdocs
+Information for prospective students and postdocs

 If you're interested in doing a Masters by Research or a PhD, you will need funding to cover fees, living costs and research costs.
 PhDs in the UK do not include a taught component and are usually 3-4 years if you study full-time.